learn-co-curriculum/ruby-oo-fundamentals-instance-methods-lab/README.md

 Add an instance method `#walk` to your `Person` class in `lib/person.rb` that will puts `"The Person is walking"`.

-When you're done, submit the lab with `learn submit`.
+When you're done, submit the lab with `learn test`.

 ## Conclusion